eschnett/CUDASIMDTypes.jl/README.md

 # CUDASIMDTypes

-Explicit SIMD types that live in an `UInt32`.
+Explicit SIMD types that can live in 32 bits.